 Once you have your SIM card, if you have any difficulty activating it or topping it, just call into any Orange shop and they will know what to do.
 Alternatively, stop any French teenager and ask for help – every single one of them will know how it works and they are likely to speak some English!

 Tip: If you are spending time in Paris or another big French city before you collect your motorhome, try and pick up what you need there as the bigger the city, the more likely the shop staff will speak English.

 2. WiFi in fixed locations

-Internet cafés are all but extinct here now but there are still places where you can find WiFi.
-Tourist offices in cities and big towns usually offer WiFi (and sometimes a PC you can use too); many campsites offer WiFi (although it often only works in a very limited area so check it out before you get settle in to your pitch); and finally every McDonalds in France (known as McDos in France) offers free WiFi if you buy so much as a coffee – perhaps not the gourmet French eating experience you were hoping for but a useful place to get connected if all else fails.
+Internet cafés are extinct here now but there are still places where you can find WiFi.
+Tourist offices in cities and big towns usually offer WiFi (and sometimes a PC you can use too); many campsites offer WiFi (although it often only works in a very limited area so check it out before you pay for it and get choose your pitch); and finally every McDonalds in France (known as McDos in France) offers free WiFi if you buy so much as a coffee – perhaps not the gourmet French eating experience you were hoping for but a useful place to get connected if all else fails.

 3. Mobile WiFi Hotspots

 These are relatively recent addition to the market.
 We have tested the Travel Wifi hotspot (they sent us one to try) and it worked really well.
 The instructions on how to use it were crystal clear, coverage was great even in areas that are usually patchy and the arrangements to return it were really simple.
 Long term hire clients tried Hippocket Wifi and had a very similar experience to ours so these do seem to be a really straightforward option.